Manuvv01/Password-Manager/README.md

   - [x] Link Home to the Software
 - [ ] File Acess Validation
   - [ ] Encrypt files
+  - [ ] Be able the user to save the files being encrypted
   - [x] Hash data credentials

 ## Data Structure